Connections

 # In the connection wizard

-You can access the connection wizard from a few places in Workato:
+You can access the connection wizard from several locations in Workato:

 ESTABLISH CONNECTIONS FIRST